 Israel's Benjamin Netanyahu: Commando turned PM

-This would be a remarkable achievement for a politician who was branded by critics as too inexperienced when he was narrowly elected for the first time in 1996.
+It was an historic result for a politician who was branded by critics as too inexperienced when he was narrowly elected for the first time in 1996.

-At the age of 18, Benjamin Netanyahu returned to Israel, where he spent five distinguished years in the army, serving as a captain in an elite commando unit, the Sayeret Matkal.
+At the age of 18, Benjamin returned to Israel, where he spent five distinguished years in the army, serving as a captain in an elite commando unit, the Sayeret Matkal.
 He took part in a raid on Beirut's airport in 1968 and fought in the 1973 Middle East war.

 In 1976, Mr Netanyahu's brother, Jonathan, was killed leading a raid to rescue hostages from a hijacked airliner in Entebbe, Uganda.
 His death had a profound impact on the Netanyahu family, and his name became legendary in Israel.